GWartelle/ShinyAgency/README.md

 This project was completed as part of the <a href="https://openclassrooms.com/fr/courses/7150606-creez-une-application-react-complete">"Créez une application React complète"</a> course created and distributed by OpenClassrooms.
 This project has not been deployed, and therefore, must be cloned to be used.
 <br />
-The goal of this course being to learn how to use React, the backend part of the project is provided by OpenClassrooms.
+The goal of this project is to build the web page of a freelance agency, using React.
-This is the web app of an freelance agency.
+And as the goal is to learn how to use React, the backend part of the project is directly provided by OpenClassrooms.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>